Configuring Deserialization Error Handling

 mode is similar to the IGNORE

-mode in that it will skip any records that the query fails deserialize, but in this mode the skipped records are also logged.
-Logging these records can be useful for users who want to know which payloads were problematic and potentially replay or act upon any skipped records.
+mode in that it skips any records the query fails to deserialize.
+However, in this mode the skipped records are also logged.
+It's useful to log these records if you wish to know which payloads were problematic, so that you might replay or act upon any skipped records.

 The error log for this mode is specified by the required source.deserialization.error.log.topic